tevaughan/region-fill-dirichlet/README.md

 than a handfull of pixels from the border of the filled region.
-Because of the underlying geometry of the pixel-grid, an approach based on bilinear interpolation over squares seems appropriate.
+Because of the underlying geometry of the pixel-grid, an approach based on the bilinear interpolation over a square group of pixels seems appropriate.
 The bilinear interpolant is natural within the square.
 Although the bilinear interpolant is linear along each coordinate-axis, it is quadratic along any other direction.
 The bilinear interpolant is a harmonic function that satisfies Laplace's equation, which is what constrains the values at the corner of the square.

 ### Prepare Mask